Table Mountain Aberdares

 Aberdares Table Mountain Hike – Max Edition | New Trail

 The 6.2km trail starts at Mikeu, taking you through an initial gentle trek along the forest line.
 The trail then takes a plunge down to a river crossing.
-Next comes a shockingly steep, near-vertical ascent for a kilometer to connect with the old trail.
+Next comes a shockingly steep, near-vertical ascent for a kilometer or so.
 Past here is another brief gentle trek, another brief steep ascent, and then onto the final gentle trek through the moorland.
 The trail ends at the Table Mountain peak, at an elevation of 3,792m above sea level.

 Aberdares Table Mountain Hike – Max Edition Distance & Stats